Meet Our Team

 He has earned a BA in Biblical Studies from Trinity Bible College, an MCEd in Apologetics from the Institute for Creation Research, and an MA in Human Development from St. Mary’s University of Minnesota.
 Robert is ordained with the Evangelical Church of North America and has been in pastoral ministry for 22 years.

 He has worked in various capacities with the Glendive Dinosaur and Fossil Museum and is currently the director of the museum and the president of the Foundation Advancing Creation Truth.
-Robert is also the pastor of Red Top Church in Bloomfield, MT.
-He lives in Glendive, MT with his wife, Keylee, and son, Alden.
-Robert and Keylee also have three grown children and six grandchildren.
+Robert is also the pastor of Red Top Church in Bloomfield, Montana.
+He lives in Glendive, Montana with his wife, Keylee, and son, Alden.
+Robert and Keylee also have three grown children and seven grandchildren.

 Chuck Haley, Assistant Director